 Oil is essential to tagine cooking; don't be overly cautious in using it or you'll end up with watery sauce or possibly scorched ingredients.
-In most recipes for four to six people, you'll need between 1/4 to 1/3 cup of oil (sometimes part butter), which will mix with cooking liquids to make ample sauce for scooping up with bread.
+In most recipes for 4 to 6 people, you'll need between 1/4 to 1/3 cup of oil (sometimes part butter), which will mix with cooking liquids to make ample sauce for scooping up with bread.
 Choose olive oil for the best flavor and its health benefits.
 Those with dietary or health concerns can simply avoid the sauce when eating.

 Less water is required when cooking in a tagine because the cone-shaped top condenses steam and returns it to the dish.
 If you've erred by adding too much water, reduce the liquids at the end of cooking into a thick sauce because a watery sauce is not desirable.

 It can take some time to reduce a large volume of liquid in a tagine.
 If the dish is otherwise done, you can carefully pour the liquids into a small pan to reduce quickly, then return the thickened sauce back to the tagine.

 When using a tagine, patience is required; let the tagine reach a simmer slowly.
-Poultry takes about two hours to cook, while beef or lamb may take up to four hours.
+Poultry takes about 2 hours to cook, while beef or lamb may take up to 4 hours.
 Try not to interrupt the cooking by frequently lifting the lid to check on the food; that's best left toward the end of cooking when you add ingredients or check on the level of liquids.